-This year's Activities Officer ran as an international student - and won.
+The Activities Officer in 2015/16 ran as an international student - and won.

 Yes.
-SU Officers do get remuneration and free accommodation on campus, though if there are reasons why you cannot live on campus, this should not put you off.
+SU Officers do get remuneration and free accommodation in University accommodation, though if there are reasons why you cannot live in University accommodation, this should not put you off.
 The stipulation is one made by the University and the SU would raise this issue with the University and seek a solution.

 You can stand for post at any time whilst you are a student at Bath.
 You can hold office as your placement year, for example, and several have in the past.
 If you do wish to do this, you must get permission, in writing, from your Director of Studies and Head of Department and ultimately Senate.